 The Council re-installed a rated, flow recording station at Rimu Street in April 2009.
-The record for the 2012-2013 monitoring period is presented in Figure 5 and confirms compliance with daily generation flow releases to the lower river.
+The record for the 2013-2014 monitoring period is presented in Figure 5 and this record confirmed compliance with daily generation flow releases to the lower river.

-Figure 5 Flow record for the Waiwhakaiho River at the Rimu Street recorder, 1 July 2012 to 30 June 2013
+Figure 5 Flow record for the Waiwhakaiho River at the Rimu Street recorder, 1 July 2013 to 30 June 2014

 Typical hydrographs for the lower river at Rimu Street are illustrated in Figure 6 under the three seasonal residual flow scenarios and indicate twenty-four hour flow variability associated with generation releases.
 Each of these scenarios is typical of operational flow releases and confirms compliance with the relevant consent condition.
-It should be noted that, apart from HEP compliance flow, the principal contribution to lower river flows is provided by the Mangorei Stream (median flow: $1.4 \text{ m}^3/\text{s}$ ).
+It should be noted that, apart from HEP compliance flow, the principal contribution to lower river flows is provided by the Mangorei Stream (median flow: 1.4 m3/s).

 Compliance with consents' conditions relating to timing of daytime generation releases will continue to be monitored by examination of monthly power station generation records supplied by the consent holder, reference to the Rimu Street flow records, and inspections of the powerhouse outlet channel.
-This outlet channel has a flow rating established and is monitored by the consent holder's hydrological contractor (TrustPower, pers com, Sept.
+This outlet channel has a flow rating established and is monitored by the consent holder's hydrological contractor (Trustpower, pers com, Sept.
 2012).